keskiviikko 22. lokakuuta 2025

 This would happen on supposed genetic grounds, since clear problems have been shown to arise only in closed communities where cousin unions recur generation after generation, reducing genetic diversity — an entirely different phenomenon.

-There is an enormous amount of information on the risks openly available to whoever is willing to look, and within it, no data that supports any alarm — not today, nor at any point in medical history.
-Even Charles Darwin himself concluded that a single cousin marriage carries no meaningful genetic threat.
-Contemporary population genetics broadly supports this view, and international health policy aligns accordingly.
+There is an enormous amount of information on this openly available to whoever is willing to look, and within it, no data that supports alarm — not today, nor at any point in medical history.
+Already Charles Darwin concluded that a single cousin marriage carries no meaningful genetic threat.
+Contemporary population genetics broadly supports this view, and global health policy aligns accordingly.

 The World Health Organization remains the authority on this issue.
-Its guidelines are based on extensive scientific literature, meta-analyses across multiple populations, and broad global consensus.
+Its guidelines are based on extensive scientific literature, meta-analyses across multiple populations, and universal consensus.

-I have found no WHO or other international recommendations to prohibit cousin marriage.
+I have found no WHO or other international recommendation to prohibit cousin marriage, let alone criminalize it!
 Their materials emphasize genetic counselling, informed choice, and education — just as they do for any other couple.

 So whose children, then, have the “right” to be born?

-To impose bans without factual evidence would represent a return to eugenic reasoning — something that modern societies have long condemned.
+To impose bans without factual evidence would represent a return to eugenic reasoning — something that civilization, the United Nations included, has firmly condemned.

-Cousins are not in a direct line of descent, and therefore cousin marriage is legal in most countries worldwide.
-(Click map below!)
+Cousins are not in a direct line of descent, and therefore cousin marriage is legal in most countries worldwide (MAP below).
 If it were truly harmful, civil laws would prohibit it — and these couples would never have been granted marriage licences in the first place.

 Legislation and judgement must follow sound science and human rights.
 To deny legal recognition or dignity to cousin couples — or to stigmatize their children! — is to abandon reason in favour of prejudice and discrimination.